Abrene county: Border agreement

 The Latvian Foreign Ministry has reiterated "that Latvia has no territorial claims to the Russian Federation", however, and though there is some opposition (particularly among right wing parties) to formally ceding the Abrene region, surveys show that most Latvians do not believe that the transferred territory will ever again be administered by Latvia.
-Many in Latvia – especially the former residents of the areas now in Russia – are interested in seeking compensation from the Russian Federation, though.
+Some in Latvia – especially the former residents of the areas now in Russia – are interested in seeking compensation from the Russian Federation, though.
 Currently, the Republic of Latvia compensates those who lost property.
 The former residents also complain of the difficulty of visiting their family graves, asking that the Latvian and Russian governments facilitate border procedures.
 Despite Latvia's assurances that it makes no territorial claims, Russian president Vladimir Putin claimed that Latvian wishes to get control of the area and that such claims are against the spirit of Europe.
 On 29 April 2005, Latvia announced that it would sign an interpretative declaration in conjunction with the proposed border agreement with Russia, noting that the border agreement would in no way affect "the legal rights of the Latvian state and its citizens" under the 1920 treaty.
 As a consequence, Russia scrapped the border agreement, as it saw this as attempt to prolong debate on Abrene.

 In January 2007, the Latvian Parliament agreed to sign the treaty, making no open references to the 1920 treaty.
 By the end of 2007, the border treaty was ratified by both parties.